Strategic planning for natural hazards in NSW

-The NSW Government is committed to building sustainable and hazard-resilient communities through smart land use planning.
+The NSW Government supports sustainable and hazard-resilient communities through smart land use planning.

 The Natural Hazards package includes:

-The guide is intended to inform the preparation of regional, district and local strategic plans, planning proposals and other strategic planning activities, and:
+The guide helps create regional, district and local strategic plans, planning proposals and other strategic planning activities.
+It:

-The guide is supported by a toolkit of resources to help plan-making authorities find relevant natural hazard data, risk management information, other guidance, case studies, standards and tools.
+The guide is supported by a Resource Kit (PDF, 312 KB) to help plan-making authorities find relevant natural hazard data, risk management information, other guidance, case studies, standards and tools.

 The natural hazards package was exhibited between 27 April 2021 and 8 June 2021.